rrocharoberto/fields-data/README.md

 Change `$DATABASE_DATA_DIR` to your own database directory.

-PS: external port was changed to avoid conflict with default PostgreSQL instance.
+PS: external port was changed to avoid conflict with the host default PostgreSQL instance.

 ### Run the backend application container